Nova, Bondi, Toledo & Seville

 NOVA.
 31/12/ 2025

-On route, he told me about how he just started putting up plaques, talking with families, collecting their pictures and stories.
+On route, he told me about how he had started by putting up placards, talking with families, collecting their pictures and stories.
 He curated it so that each person who was murdered was placed prominently next to others that they knew, or had some connection with.
 Brothers and sisters, partners and friends all side by side.
 Families wanted their son or daughter to be shown in the way that remembered them best.
 Beautiful, joyful, spirited, alive.

 Five kilometres from Gaza.
 I danced in the gaps between the posters, finding my solace and silence to grieve them respectfully in solitude.
 It was for Bondi too, the connection was deep.
 I told Amir I had been dancing and he said he wanted to photograph me.
-We moved to the bright ceramic red poppies, commissioned by Amir.
+We moved to the field of bright ceramic red poppies, a commissioned piece by Amir.
 Later, we moved to the DJ stage, I did some flamenco, making noise at Amir’s request.
+Matan was NOVA’s DJ who was on the mic that morning, calling to everyone to get down on the ground.
 He said Matan’s mother would love it; he was into rhythm and flamenco was perfect.

-One man nearby came over to watch.
-I asked, ‘do you dance?’ he replied, ‘no, I only rave’.
-I asked him to join me in rave together.
-We improvised and fell about having fun, it was perfect there was so much joy from the onlookers and I turned to Amir and said, ‘you need to have dance here’.
+The site receives about 10,000 people a day.
+Bus loads of tourists, religious groups, IDF reserves on duty, families of victims caretaking and survivors telling their story of their escape.
+It was new years eve and the place was chockers.
+Nearby there was a group praying in a circle.
+One man came over to watch.
+‘Do you dance?’
+I asked.
+‘No, I only rave’ he said quite shyly.
+I asked him to join me in rave together on the DJ stage.
+We improvised and fell about having fun, it was perfect there was so much joy from the onlookers and I turned to Amir and said, ‘you really need to have dance here’.

-Amir posted the photos and videos, and the next day told me he received a lot of mixed messages from the families.
-Some were delighted, others were angry.
+Amir posted photos and videos on his socials, and the next day told me he received a lot of mixed messages from the families.
+Some were delighted, it was exactly what should be happening there they said.
+Others were angry.
 They felt their sacred space had been violated.

 Amir’s response to me was perfect.
 “This means there’s something here we have to do.”
-But to them he said “No. This site is for everyone, not just you.
+But to them he just said “No. This site is for everyone, not just you.
 It’s for Jews worldwide”.
+And so it was; for Bondi.

 BONDI.
 14/12 /2025

 I arrived in Tel Aviv to experience an experimental flamenco festival, could it have been more fitting?
-The day after was my birthday, Saturday 13 December, there was a message from one of the guitarists.
+The day after my birthday, Saturday 13 December, there was a message from one of the guitarists.
 Did you hear about Bondi?
 Are your family ok?
-It was the 14ht in Sydney.
+It was the 14th in Sydney.
 Bondi had been attacked.
-We saw this coming.
 11 dead.
 Then later, there were more.
 A little girl.
 This was my home beach, the family beach.
 It’s where my parents met, the Bondi Pavilion.
 The Bondi massacre turned everything on its head.

 It was another week before I could process it all.
 Now in Jerusalem.
 First day I was heading to the wall, of course.
-But I sat on the end of the bed and cried.
+But I sat on the end of the bed and burst into tears.
 Unstoppably.
 Immoveable.

-Arriving at the Kotel, I collected a small piece of paper from the kiosk and wrote ‘BONDI’.
-Once word.
+Midday at the Kotel, I collected a small piece of paper from the kiosk and wrote one word, ‘BONDI’.
 The women’s section was full.
 So many people.
-I have seen images when it was not, or perhaps because it was midday by now.
-It was a long time of pushing and manoeuvring bodies.
-The rocking, swaying, silent prayers, whispered prayers, children, wheelchairs.
-I got t the wall.
-But I was not there in full, so I reached my hand out and pressed it against the stones.
-That was ok.
+I have seen images when it was not full.
+There pushing and manoeuvring of bodies was incessant.
+Everyone was there for a purpose.
+The rocking, swaying, silent prayers, whispered prayers, children, prams, wheelchairs.
+I reached the wall.
+My hand pressed into it, the stones.
 I placed my paper into the stones and stayed a while longer.
 Praying for Bondi.

 Everyone I spoke to knew of it, of course.
 It was like it had happened to them.
-They knew about the government and riots at the Opera House, the burning of synagogues and childcare centres, the doxxing of artists (me included) and now this.
-They saw it coming too.
+They knew about the government actions and the riots at the Opera House, the burning of synagogues and childcare centres, the doxxing of artists (me included) and now this.
+We saw it coming.
+They saw it too.

 I’m almost certain that flamenco is closely linked to the music that the Sephardic Jews of Toledo made at that time. — Paco de Lucia, 2004.